Heuberg Training Area: Geography

 On the Großer Heuberg, a plateau in the southwest of the Swabian Jura in an altitude of 800–970 m, is the area between Albstadt in the north, Meßstetten in the west, Schwenningen in the south and Stetten am kalten Markt on the south-east, where the army installations at Lager Heuberg and Albkaserne are located.

 The barracks, the training area and the proving ground comprise approximately 47.9 km2.
 Of these, 2,480 ha are exercise area, of which 1,245 ha are suitable for tracked vehicles.
 The two sites of the Bundeswehr in Stetten am kalten Markt - Lager Heuberg and Albkaserne - account for 141.8 ha, where approximately 1620 ha are within the boundaries of the municipality Stetten am kalten Markt and 129 ha in the municipality Schwenningen are omitted.

 In 1909 the city of Meßstetten had to sell nearly 40% of their district area to the Reich Treasury.

 The training area is the hub of the federal armed forces in the Sigmaringen district, and the last military training center still in use in southern Germany.
-Construction and expansion measures cost tens of millions of marks.
+Construction and expansion measures cost tens of millions of Euro.

 In connection with the Heuberg training area are the following external firing positions: